PasqualeMarra/RL_FSR_project/README.md

 # RL_FSR_project

-technical project 3 for RL and FSR courses
+Control system for a quadrotor (technical project 3 for RL and FSR courses)

 ## Developed packages